 "[A]t its core, global climate change is not about economic theory or political platforms, nor about partisan advantage or interest group pressures.
 It is about the future of God's creation and the one human family.
 It is about protecting both 'the human environment' and the natural environment.
 It is about our human stewardship of God's creation and our responsibility to those who come after us" (U.S. Conference of Catholic Bishops, Global Climate Change: A Plea for Dialogue, Prudence, and the Common Good, 2001).

 In December 2015, the leaders of 195 nations adopted the Paris Agreement that established a framework for nations to reduce carbon emissions to limit the increase in the global average temperature to well below 2 °C above pre-industrial levels, and to avoid the most dangerous effects of climate change.
 The Holy See and the U.S. Bishops have repeatedly voiced their support for it.

 On June 1, 2017, President Trump announced that the United States would withdraw from the Paris agreement, the only nation to do so.
 In response, the U.S. bishops declared, “The President's decision not to honor the U.S. commitment to the Paris agreement is deeply troubling” (USCCB Statement on the President's Withdrawal from Paris Agreement, June 1, 2017).

-As Catholic communities, organizations, and institutions in the United States, we join with other institutions from across American society to ensure that the United States remains a global leader in reducing emissions.
+As Catholic communities, organizations, individuals, and institutions in the United States, we join with other institutions from across American society to ensure that the United States remains a global leader in reducing emissions.
 We call for the Administration to join the global community and return to the Paris Agreement.